I am always researching shipwrecks and creating new drawings. Contact me to find out what is currently available and what I’m working on.

 The English privateer William Kidd captured the Quedaugh Merchant in 1698.
 Politics of the day played against him and he was accused of being a pirate and hung in 1701.
 The ship was abandoned and burned off Isla Catalina on the southeast coast of the Dominican Republic.
 It was discovered in 2007.

-Shown in a 22H x 28W walnut veneer frame.
+This original pen & ink drawing is framed in a 22H x 28W walnut veneer frame.
 Contact me for details.

 On her maiden voyage to the Georges Bank, the cod fishing schooner Haskell collided with the schooner Andrew Johnson, which sank with all hands.
 The Haskell made five more voyages to the Georges Bank, each time with a different crew and they all claimed to have seen the ghosts of the Johnson’s crew on board the Haskell.
 After that no one would sail on the Haskell and she was abandoned and left to rot in Gloucester Harbor.